ostroosma/dueca/README.md

 own application code to make a project.
 You can check out and run the DuecaTestCommunication project, but note that that project's only use is as a test vehicle.
-The documentation also details how you can make a project named SimpleSimulation, a simple project that demonstrates joystick input, vehicle dynamcs, a first-person out of the window 3D view, instrumentation (a compass window with OpenGL), gtk4-based experiment control windows, distributing your
+The documentation also details how you can make a project named SimpleSimulation, a "simple" project that demonstrates joystick input, vehicle dynamcs, a first-person out of the window 3D view, instrumentation (a compass window with OpenGL), gtk4-based experiment control windows, distributing your